 Calais Seaways 2019

-I find this picture fascinating; the cupboard on the right adjacent to the window can be seen in the first photo from 30yrs ago and you can accurately compare the two pictures.
+I find the below picture fascinating; the aforementioned angled fire cupboard on the right of the picture adjacent to the window can be seen in the previous photos and you can accurately compare the pictures.

 1991-2003